 As for my question about what advice she would give to new graduates, she said: “Young translators and interpreters today have a bumpier road before them than my generation because of the multitude of such educational programmes.
 I advise them to take every opportunity to spend some time abroad in order to broaden their perspective as well as to enhance their linguistic development.
 Practice and preparation are also of key importance.
 Crucial experience can be gained through working as a volunteer translator and interpreter, especially in the early stage of one's career.
 Be a maximalist, but also be ready to forgive yourself.
 Take the time to learn from your mistakes, but don't let them bring you down.
 A sense of humour should be part of every translator's and interpreter's tool kit."

 I was honoured and happy to get to know Judit.
 The conversation with her was both educational and enjoyable.

-Written by: Eva Behan
+Written by Eva Behan